Best Toned Legs Workout Ever [6 week plan]

 [C] Squeeze your butt as you slowly straighten up to starting position.
 Complete all the reps for one leg before switching to the other leg.

-There are different types of squats (sumo or plié squats, plyometric or jump squats, Bulgarian split squats, goblet squats, bodyweight squats, barbell back squats, and pulse squats) in this leg workout plan, you are going to do traditional and sumo squats.
+There are different types of squats (sumo or plié squats, plyometric or jump squats, Bulgarian split squats, goblet squats, bodyweight squats, barbell back squats, and pulse squats).
+In this leg workout plan, you are going to do traditional and sumo squats.

 You will determine the depth of your squats-how low you can go is all up to you.
 You can squat until your quads are parallel to the floor, or you can go below parallel.
-A deep squat, also known as a** to grass (ATG), requires a full range of motion and works more muscles to deliver better and faster results.
-If you have weak knees, and poor hip flexibility, I recommend that you stay on parallel and work your way to taking that booty to the floor!

 You might like: